-This algorithm performs an optimized product of two square 4-by-4 matrices.
-The algorithm assumes that matrix A (first matrix) is column-major before entering the armral cmplx mat mult 4x4 f32 function.
+This function performs an optimized product of two square 4-by-4 matrices.
+The function assumes that matrices are stored in column-major order.
+In LTE and 5G, you can use the armral cmplx mat mult 4x4 f32 function in the equalization step in the formula: